Krikitek/Lost-found_WebSystem/README.md

 # Lost-found_WebSystem
-Simple system that handles lost and found reports using jason for data storage
+Simple system that handles lost and found reports using json for data storage